wureset-tools/docs/docs/usage.md

 ## Command line

-The Reset Windows Update Tool can be used for the command line in this way:
+The Reset Windows Update Tool can be utilized through the command line using the following format:

 ```
 $ WURESET [/reset][/search][/clean:{temp|regs|sock}][/sfc][/dism:{scan|check|repair|clean}]
 ```

+Here, the various options that can be used with the tool are listed within brackets.
+These options include resetting the tool, searching for updates, cleaning temporary files or registry values, running System File Checker (SFC), and running DISM to scan, check, repair, or clean the system image.

 **Parameter List**